rehierl/node-tree-outliner/3-basic-design/3-2-0-sectioning-nodes.md

 ### other options

-Obviously, there are even further ways to define the first node of a section (e.g. variable relationship, descendants of children or siblings, etc.).
+Obviously, there are even more options to define the first node of a section (e.g. variable relationship, descendants of children or siblings, etc.).

 However, it seems that the more intricate the relationship between a